microsoft/datashaper/README.md

 - [utilities](javascript/utilities/docs/markdown/index.md) - this is a set of helpers for working with files, etc., to ease building data wrangling applications.
 - [webapp](javascript/webapp) - this is the deployable DataShaper webapp that includes all of the verb components and allows creation, execution, and saving of pipeline JSON files.
 We also rely on this to demonstrate example code, including a TestApp profile.
 If you're wondering how to build an app with DataShaper components, start here!
 - [workflow](javascript/workflow/docs/markdown/index.md) - this is the primary engine for pipeline execution.
 It includes low-level operational primitives to execute a wide variety of relational algebra transformations over Arquero tables.

+Also note that each JavaScript package has a generated docs folder containing Markdown API documentation extracted from code comments using [api-extractor](https://api-extractor.com/).

 The Python packages are much simpler, because there is no associated web application and component code.